mrisen/inet-showcases/wireless/coexistence/doc/index.rst

     - amúgy lesz egy base-line is amikor egyedül vannak és ahhoz tudjuk majd hasonlítani

 We'll examine how CTI can be simulated, see if two interfereng wireless technology models can cooperate and if their cooperation is balanced.
-We'll run the example simulation with both 802.11 and 802.15.4 models present.
+We'll run the example simulation with both 802.11 and 802.15.4 models present, and measure their performance.
 Also, to get a base-line of their performance, we'll run the simulation with both models, with just one of them present at a time.
 Then, we can compare the base-line performance of both models to their concurrent performance.

 The example simulation features a Wifi (802.11) and a WPAN (802.15.4) network close to each other.
 All nodes communicate in the 2.4 GHz band.
 The signals for the two wireless protocols have different center frequencies and bandwidths,